isomerpages/nlb-biblioasia/_topics/Maps.md

 <hr>

 #### <a style="text-decoration: none; font-weight: bold;" href="/vol-11/issue-4/jan-mar-2016/map-south-east-asia-exacta-accurata-linschoten"> The Map That Opened Up Southeast Asia</a>
-<p>The National Library has two different versions of the Exacta & Accurata map, both dated 1596: a black and-white copy donated by the philanthropist and architect Koh Seow Chuan, and this hand-coloured version in the David Parry Southeast Asian Map Collection.</p>
+<p>The National Library has two different versions of the Exacta &amp; Accurata map, both dated 1596: a black and-white copy donated by the philanthropist and architect Koh Seow Chuan, and this hand-coloured version in the David Parry Southeast Asian Map Collection.</p>
 <img src="/images/vol-11-issue-4/map-that-opened-southeast-asia/02a_mapthatopenedsea.jpg">
 <hr>